3UU/wordpress-shariff-wrapper/trunk/readme.txt

 A: Your webserver must be able to connect to other webservers.
 Please check your PHP configuration and firewall settings.
 If do you get the error "tmp dir must be writable" your webserver does not have a directory to write temporary data.
-Either `/tmp` or the `upload_tmp_dir` (usually configured in your php.ini) must be writable.
 Also please have in mind that the plugin has a timeout of 60 seconds because most services do not accept more request.

 = Q: Pinterest does not show an icon =
 A: You can add